 - effective supervision and enforcement mechanisms to ensure that the above-mentioned principles are respected.

-- information to be provided to the individuals (data subjects) concerned and how they can exercise their rights must also be provided.
+- information to be provided to the individuals (data subjects) concerned and how individuals can exercise their rights.

 The following non-exhaustive list is a selection of documents for further reading: